stefuiii/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to edit a contact's information
+1. User requests to edit a contact's information by providing an index or name, along with the fields to update.
-2. System looks for person with their phone number
+2. System finds the contact in the displayed list.
+3. System validates the new information.
-3. System updates the person's particulars
+4. System updates the contact's particulars with the new information.

     Use case ends.

 **Extensions**

+* 1a.
+User provides an invalid index (non-numeric, zero, negative, or exceeds list size).

+    * 1a1.
+System shows an error message.

+      Use case resumes at step 1.

+* 1b.
+User does not provide any fields to edit.

+    * 1b1.
+System shows an error message.

+      Use case resumes at step 1.

 * 2a.
-The given number is invalid.
+The provided name does not match any contact in the displayed list.

     * 2a1.
 System shows an error message.

       Use case resumes at step 1.

+* 2b.
+Multiple contacts match the provided name.

+    * 2b1.
+System filters and displays the matching contacts.
+    * 2b2.
+System shows an error message asking user to use index instead.

+      Use case resumes at step 1.

 * 3a.
-The new information is invalid.
+The new information is invalid (e.g., invalid phone number format, invalid email format).

     * 3a1.
+System shows an error message with validation details.

+      Use case resumes at step 1.

+* 3b.
+The new information would create a duplicate contact.

+    * 3b1.
 System shows an error message.

+      Use case resumes at step 1.

+* 3c.
+The new email already exists in another contact.

+    * 3c1.
+System shows an error message.

+      Use case resumes at step 1.

+* 3d.
+User attempts to delete tags that don't exist on the contact.

+    * 3d1.
+System shows an error message listing the non-existent tags.

       Use case resumes at step 1.